U.S. Agent: Captain America

 Although Walker finds himself trying to emulate Rogers's ethics, Walker is more brutal than his predecessor due to his reactionary points of view.
 His superhuman strength and lack of emotional control lead him to inadvertently beat Professor Power to death. as well as badly injure 'The Resistants' mutant group.

 Left-Winger and Right-Winger, the two rejected Buckies, crash the press conference arranged by Cooper to reveal the "new" Captain America and Battlestar, and announce Walker's name and birthplace on national TV.
 His parents are subsequently killed by the Watchdogs; this incident drives Walker closer to a mental breakdown, particularly when the Commission orders him not to step out of line in the future, resulting in him missing his parents' funeral due to his responsibilities.
-In a state of rage, he kills many of the Watchdogs, and beats Left-Winger and Right-Winger to a pulp, leaving the two to die in an explosion, and are left terribly burned and in critical condition.
+In a state of rage, he kills many of the Watchdogs, then beats Left-Winger and Right-Winger to a pulp and leaves the two to die in an explosion, which they survive terribly burned and in critical condition.
 Walker is then captured by Flag-Smasher, but rescued by Rogers, Battlestar, and D-Man.

 The Red Skull, now in a clone body of Steve Rogers, lures Walker to Washington, D.C.
-The Red Skull attacks Walker with a horde of Walker's enemies, but Walker kills or critically injures the enemies all in a single brawl.
-The Red Skull arranges for Walker to confront Rogers—now using "the Captain" identity and costume—but Rogers defeats him and confronts the Red Skull.
-Walker wakes up and throws his shield at the Red Skull, causing the latter to be exposed to his own "dust of death" which resulted in the supervillain's reddish skull appearance, but the Red Skull escapes.
+The Red Skull attacks Walker with a group of Walker's enemies, but Walker kills or critically injures these agents in a single brawl.
+The Red Skull arranges for Walker to confront Rogers — now using "the Captain" identity and costume — but Rogers defeats him and confronts the Red Skull.
+Walker wakes up and throws his shield at the Red Skull, causing the latter to be exposed to his own "dust of death" which was contained in a cigarette holder the Skull was smoking.
+The exposure caused the Skull's face to assume a permanent reddish skull appearance, but the Red Skull survives the normally fatal exposure (speculated to be due to his own enhanced physiology and previous exposure to the dust in small doses) and escapes.
 Rogers and Walker give a report to the Commission, which returns the Captain America uniform to Rogers.
 Rogers declines the offer, but Walker persuades Rogers to reconsider and accept it.
 At a press conference announcing the original Captain America's return, General Haywerth fakes Walker's assassination by a Watchdog in order to set up Walker in a new identity.

 To address Walker's psychosis, he is hypnotized into believing his parents are still alive, and he would not recover his full memory for many years.
 He is also given a new cover identity of "Jack Daniels" as well as speech therapy and work to erase old mannerisms in order to help hide the fact that he was the man the public had recently seen "assassinated".